ddev/ddev-addon-template/README.md

 8. Create a [release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) on GitHub.
 9. Test manually with `ddev add-on get <owner/repo>`.
 10. You can test PRs with `ddev add-on get https://github.com/<user>/<repo>/tarball/<branch>`
+11. Update the `README.md` header, adding the machine name of the add-on, for example `# ddev-redis`, not `# DDEV Redis`.
-11. Update the `README.md` to describe the add-on, how to use it, and how to contribute.
+12. Update the `README.md` to describe the add-on, how to use it, and how to contribute.
 If there are any manual actions that have to be taken, please explain them.
 If it requires special configuration of the using project, please explain how to do those.
 Examples in [ddev/ddev-solr](https://github.com/ddev/ddev-solr), [ddev/ddev-memcached](https://github.com/ddev/ddev-memcached), and (advanced) [ddev-platformsh](https://github.com/ddev/ddev-platformsh).
-12. Update the `README.md` header in Title Case format, for example, use `# DDEV Redis`, not `# ddev-redis`.
 13. Add a good short description to your repo, and add the [topic](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics) "ddev-get".
 It will immediately be added to the list provided by `ddev add-on list --all`.
 14. When it has matured you will hopefully want to have it become an "official" maintained add-on.
 Open an issue in the [DDEV queue](https://github.com/ddev/ddev/issues) for that.